AlexRiveraU/reading-notes/read-31.md

 ### Install Docker

 * We need to download the desktop app on our computer and create a free account.
-* We use the command below to confirm we have a working version:
+* We use the command below to confirm we have the correct version:

 ```commandline
 $ docker --version